-With the new CDP, TN eCampus embraces the performance support model of professional development.
+With CDP, TN eCampus embraces the performance support model of professional development.
 This approach has been shown to be more effective in providing the just-in-time support that our elearning professionals need day-to-day in a fast-paced and dynamic teaching and learning environment.

 The performance support model further: